 Preventing The Ravages Of Diabesity Through Lifestyle Changes

 Diabesity damage commonly begins long before full-blown diabetes manifests or is clinically diagnosed.
-During what is now diagnosed as pre-diabetes the stage is being set for the later, devastating ‘side effects’ of full-blown diabetes.
-These effects also include high blood pressure, fatty liver, depression, nervous system damage (which may lead to amputation of limbs), sexual dysfunction, retinopathy (blindness caused by damage to tiny blood vessels inside the retina of the eye), periodental and gum disease and heart disease.
+During what is now diagnosed as pre-diabetes, the stage is being set for the devastating side effects of full-blown diabetes.
+These effects include high blood pressure, fatty liver, depression, nervous system damage (which may lead to amputation of limbs), sexual dysfunction, retinopathy (blindness caused by damage to tiny blood vessels inside the retina of the eye), periodental and gum disease and heart disease.
 Accordingly, a clinical diagnosis of pre-diabetes should be treated as seriously as a diagnosis of diabetes.

-Vanadium, a mineral with insulin-like properties6, promotes better blood sugar metabolism in both the muscle and the liver7.
-Magnesium, a critically important mineral, improves insulin sensitivity and helps lower HA1c levels in Type 2 diabetics and in non-diabetic adults8,9.
+• Magnesium, a critically important mineral, improves insulin sensitivity and helps lower HA1c levels in Type 2 diabetics and in non-diabetic adults8,9.
 Not surprisingly these minerals are deficient or even missing in most American diets.
-Our diets provide the nutritional information our body translates into instructions for the genes that will either keep us healthy or make us sick.10 Clearly, a healthful diet is critical for appropriate gene programming.
-In addition to eating a wide variety of real and whole foods, it is advisable to add a high quality vitamin and mineral supplement to fill the gaps in our diet as well as to provide some of the minerals that may be lacking in our soil due to current agricultural practices.
+Our diets provide the nutritional information our body translates into instructions for the genes that will either keep us healthy or make us sick.10

-As noted, by adopting meaningful lifestyle changes it is possible to stop, or even reverse the ravages of diabesity.
-With effective diet, supplements, exercise and stress management we can anticipate lives of extended health and wellness rather than fear an inevitable decline into the life-altering changes and ravages of diabesity.
+By adopting meaningful lifestyle changes, it is possible to stop or even reverse the ravages of diabesity.
+With an effective diet, high-quality supplements, exercise and stress management, we can anticipate health and wellness rather than fear an inevitable decline into the life-altering changes and ravages of diabesity.

 - Zimmet P. Diabesity – The biggest epidemic in human history.
 MedGenMed.
 2007;9(3):39.